Heart of the Festival of Lights

 Often described as a “minor” festival, this Jewish holiday has made a large impact around the world as it transcends through cultures.
 In the United States, observers typically give gifts – one each night for many children – and eat latkes.
 Public candle lighting ceremonies are held in many cities throughout the world, including in major cities in Austria, Germany and Hungary, some of which guests on our Danube and Rhine River itineraries may be able to attend as part of their own personal exploration during Hanukkah.

 You can discover more Jewish history, holidays and culture within the Jewish quarters of European cities such as Vienna, Austria; Budapest, Hungary; and Amsterdam, Netherlands as part of your leisure time on many of our river cruise itineraries.
-We hope you can join us on your next cruise during Hanukkah in 2020 or 2021 as we celebrate with electric menorahs and prepare reibekuchen, or German potato pancakes – fit for the winter holidays.
+We hope you can join us on your next river cruise during Hanukkah as we celebrate with electric menorahs and prepare reibekuchen, or German potato pancakes – fit for the winter holidays.
 We wish you a Hanukkah Sameach!